 Does the surface wear quickly?

-Keep it clean and avoid abrassive erasers; normal scuffing is expected.
+Keep it clean and avoid abrasive erasers; normal scuffing is expected.
+This review does not include long-term wear testing data.

 Which shape is most forgiving?